icopy-site/awesome/docs/awesome/awesome-incident-response.md

 * [Flare](https://github.com/fireeye/flare-vm) - A fully customizable, Windows-based security distribution for malware analysis, incident response, penetration testing.
 * [Fleetdm](https://github.com/fleetdm/fleet) - State of the art host monitoring platform tailored for security experts.
 Leveraging Facebook's battle-tested osquery project, Fleetdm delivers continuous updates, features and fast answers to big questions.
 * [GRR Rapid Response](https://github.com/google/grr) - Incident response framework focused on remote live forensics.
 It consists of a python agent (client) that is installed on target systems, and a python server infrastructure that can manage and talk to the agent.
 Besides the included Python API client, [PowerGRR](https://github.com/swisscom/PowerGRR) provides an API client library in PowerShell working on Windows, Linux and macOS for GRR automation and scripting.
+* * [IRIS](https://github.com/dfir-iris/iris-web) - IRIS is a web collaborative platform for incident response analysts allowing to share investigations at a technical level.
 * [Kuiper](https://github.com/DFIRKuiper/Kuiper) - Digital Forensics Investigation Platform
 * [Limacharlie](https://www.limacharlie.io/) - Endpoint security platform composed of a collection of small projects all working together that gives you a cross-platform (Windows, OSX, Linux, Android and iOS) low-level environment for managing and pushing additional modules into memory to extend its functionality.
 * [MozDef](https://github.com/mozilla/MozDef) - Automates the security incident handling process and facilitate the real-time activities of incident handlers.